 Having spent so much of my life on and around the ocean I am acutely aware of the threats it is facing.
 A threatened ocean impacts us all and, even more so as a father, I know we must act to protect it and safeguard the environment for future generations.

-Skipper, competitor and engineer, François Gabart, is all of the above.
+Skipper, competitor, engineer, François Gabart is all at the same time.
 Versatile, curious, and hard-working, this young sailor revealed his potential with his victory in the Vendée Globe at just 29 years old and has propelled himself, in the space of a few years, to rank amongst the greatest talents in ocean racing.

 His specialty: the loner, an art in its own right to which he now devotes himself with professionalism and method, alongside an unalterable fascination for sailing competition unchanged since he was a child.

 WHAT INSPIRED YOU TO BE AN 11TH HOUR RACING AMBASSADOR?

 I am proud to represent 11th Hour Racing, with which I share the same values of innovation, protecting the ocean and passion for ocean racing.
 These values and our combined expertise will allow us to think about the boats of the future and work together to make them a reality.
 Equally, I strongly believe we all need to consider the actions we can take to protect the environment, from saying no to single-use plastic to advocating for ocean health.
 I’m honored to be able to represent 11th Hour Racing in France, and beyond, and look forward to using our combined platforms to maximize the impact we can have.